withdave/qlik-icon-generator/README.md

 Configuration is via the `src/qs-icon-generator/config.json` file, and supporting background images in the `src/qs-icon-generator/backgrounds/` directory.

 Several templates are included by default:
+* modern_qlik_cloud_grey - uses a square grey background image with white app name text, sized for the card and list views in the Qlik Cloud hub - approx 3x the size of qlik_cloud_* versions but looks much more clear in the hub
+* modern_qlik_cloud_green - uses a square green background image with white app name text, sized for the card and list views in the Qlik Cloud hub - approx 3x the size of qlik_cloud_* versions but looks much more clear in the hub
+* modern_qlik_cloud_white - uses a square white background image with grey app name text, sized for the card and list views in the Qlik Cloud hub - approx 3x the size of qlik_cloud_* versions but looks much more clear in the hub
+* modern_qlik_sheet_green - uses a green background with white text - approx 3x the size of qlik_sheet_* versions but looks much more clear in the app
+* modern_qlik_sheet_grey - uses a grey background with white text - approx 3x the size of qlik_sheet_* versions but looks much more clear in the app
+* modern_qlik_sheet_white - uses a white background with green text - approx 3x the size of qlik_sheet_* versions but looks much more clear in the app
 * qlik_cloud_green - uses a square green background image with white app name text, sized for the card and list views in the Qlik Cloud hub
 * qlik_cloud_grey - uses a square grey background image with white app name text, sized for the card and list views in the Qlik Cloud hub
 * qlik_cloud_white - uses a white background image with grey app name text, sized for the card and list views in the Qlik Cloud hub